 Silicon Valley is known as a place where entrepreneurship thrives.
 Recently, I had the opportunity to meet with Jason Johnson, who embodies the Silicon Valley entrepreneurial spirit.
+You may have the solopreneur spirit, where you only run one business and one business only, or you may be like Jason who has the entrepreneur spirit.
 He has successfully led four major start-up companies.
 He co-founded Founders Den to help budding entrepreneurs.
 His newest start-up is August, which he expects will become a leading provider of intelligent devices to manage the home.
 Johnson is also a follower of Christ.
 In my interview with him, we discussed entrepreneurship and faith.

 Johnson grew up poor in Portland, Oregon. ”My mother had me at 16.
 We were in poverty – welfare, food stamps, and those things,” remarks Johnson.
 Circumstances changed as a teenager when his mother married and they moved to the suburbs.
 “I was exposed to friends who had much more and were ambitious.
 I wanted to be like them,” says Johnson.